johannth/givewell-app/README.md

 # GiveWell Mobile Donations

 This is a proof of concept how GiveWell could implement a mobile friendly donation flow.
+Not complete and not associated with GiveWell in any way.

 ## Development